luc-tielen/repo_analyzer/README.md

 This app can be run locally as well as in a Docker image.
 The docker image is the easiest way to get up and running.

+*NOTE*: currently (22-06-2018) the Docker image doesn't work that great on MacOSX due to extremely slow docker volumes.
+On Linux, everything is buttery smooth. :sweat_smile:

+If you do want to run it on MacOSX, it's probably best to run it directly.

+### Based on image from Dockerhub

+1. docker pull luctielen/repo_analyzer
+2. docker run -p 80:8000 -v /path/to/repository:/app/repo:ro,cached -it repo_analyzer

+### Locally building Docker image

 The `Makefile` in this repo has some shortcuts for executing the correct docker commands:

 1. make build